By Salvador Bernardo, Credit Specialist at FixMyCredit.ca · Published June 8, 2026 · Last updated June 23, 2026

-Debt consolidation can help or hurt your credit, depending on how you use it.
-It combines several debts into one payment, often at a lower interest rate.
-FixMyCredit.ca is a free referral service – not a lender, debt counsellor or credit-repair firm – that connects you with trusted partners to explain your options and help you protect and rebuild your credit.
+Debt consolidation combines several debts into a single monthly payment, ideally at a lower cost and with one clear due date instead of many.
+Done well, it can simplify your finances and even help your credit; done carelessly, it can leave you deeper in the hole.
+FixMyCredit.ca is a free referral service — not a lender, debt counsellor or credit-repair firm — that connects you with trusted Canadian partners who explain your debt consolidation options and help you protect and rebuild your credit.

 How Debt Consolidation Affects Your Credit Score

-- Applying usually triggers one hard inquiry that dips your score a few points.
+- Applying usually triggers one hard inquiry that dips your score a few points temporarily.

-- A new account lowers the average age of your credit.
+- A new account lowers the average age of your credit, another small short-term ding.

-- Moving balances off maxed-out cards lowers your credit utilization – one of the biggest score factors – and on-time payments build positive history.
+- Moving balances off maxed-out cards lowers your credit utilization — one of the biggest score factors — which can help quickly.

 Debt Consolidation Without Borrowing

 Consolidating doesn’t have to mean a new loan.
-A debt management plan through a non-profit counsellor rolls your unsecured debts into one payment — usually with interest reduced or frozen — without any new credit.
-A consumer proposal goes further, legally reducing what you repay.
-Both mark your file (R7) where a repaid loan doesn’t, but for people who can’t qualify to borrow, they’re often the realistic version of consolidating — one payment, a clear end date, and the calls stopped.
+A debt management plan through a non-profit credit counsellor rolls your unsecured debts into one payment — often with interest reduced or frozen — without any new credit.
+A consumer proposal goes further, legally reducing what you repay through a Licensed Insolvency Trustee.
+Both mark your file (an R7 rating) where a repaid loan does not, but for people who cannot qualify to borrow, they are often the realistic version of consolidating — one payment, a clear end date, and the collection calls stopped.

 A Before-and-After Example

-Say you carry $4,500 across three cards, each near its $1,700 limit (~88% utilization), all reporting late fees.
+Say you carry balances across three cards, each near its limit (around 88% utilization), all reporting late fees.
 After consolidating into a single installment account:

 - The cards report zero balances — revolving utilization collapses from ~88% to near 0%, one of the fastest legitimate score moves there is.

-- The new account is an installment loan, which scoring treats differently (and more gently) than maxed revolving credit.
+- The new account is an installment account, which scoring treats differently (and more gently) than maxed revolving credit.

 - One due date replaces three, so the riskiest failure mode — a forgotten minimum — mostly disappears.